HudaAli123/movie-cloud-app/README.md

 - Frontend URL: https://movie-cloud-app-1.onrender.com
 - Backend URL: https://movie-cloud-app.onrender.com (GET `/movies`)

+**Note:** If these URLs respond slowly (timeout) on first visit, wait ~30 seconds and refresh.
+Render free tier spins down services after ~15 minutes of inactivity; they wake up on the first request.

 If the infrastructure is deleted before review, see the Screenshots and kubectl outputs below.

 ## How to Verify